top of page

 Attacks and Spells are the main way you will advance the board state.
 Dealing damage, applying negative status effects, summoning Creatures, but also healing HP, removing status effects or drawing cards - anything can be done by the right Attacks and Spells!

 You can only actually play an Attack or Spell as long as you control a Hero that is able to perform it.
 Attacks and Spells have a Level and an Ability associated with it.
 In the case of Spells, that is called the Spell's Spell School.
-For a Hero to be able to use an Attack/Spell, it must have the associated Ability at at least the Attack's/Spell's Level.

-To use Invisibility, you need a Hero with the Ability Magic Arts (indicated by the blue icon) at at least level 1.
+For example, to use Invisibility, you need a Hero with the Ability Magic Arts (indicated by the blue icon) at at least level 1.

 When a Spell is played, its effect is resolved immediately, unless stated otherwise.